scrabill/wine-journal/README.md

 > **Note**: Since the `.env` file contains sensitive information, it should not be tracked, committed or push to Github.
 Please see this post on [Hiding Sensitive Information with Environmental Variables in Ruby](https://shannoncrabill.com/blog/hiding-sensitive-information-with-environmental-variables-in-ruby/) for more information.

+### Seeding the Database

+Wine journal is now ready to use!

+If you want to pre-populate the database with wine bottles (some of my personal favorites) run `rake db:seed`.

+The wine bottles created by the seed file will belong to the user with an ID of 1.

 ## Additional Links

 - [Contributing](CONTRIBUTING.md)